MarkB19988/Networking/README.md

 However P2P networks arn't without their flaws.
 The computers must be manually maintained and kept up to date, there is no central server to ensure this is the case.
 Ever computer must keep antivirus software up to date and this can only be done manually.
 If a virus was to infect a machine on a P2P network, it could spell disaster for every single machine on that network as the virus would have free access to every machine that is connected.

 ##### Client-Server
-Client-Server is a network configuratiuon that includes both a client and a server, This is one of the most common network configurations there is.
+Client-Server is a network configuratiuon that includes both a client and a server, this is one of the most common network configurations there is.
 In a Client-Server network client makes a request for date or a service from the server.
 For example the request could be for the clients browser to get data from a webserver because the client wants to access a website stored on that server.
 The server would validate the request and reply to the client with the requested websites data, then would terminate the connection.

 In a Client-Server configuration all data and setting and held within the server machine, meaning that any client computer that was not authorized would not be able to access the data stored on the server machine.
 This can be better when storing data from multiple users as everyones data can be easily separated with each client only having access to their specific data.
 Furthermore, back-ups are also created and handled by the server machine meaning that the client would not have to worry about backing up the data they store on the server themselves.

+Howeer this server configuration like any other does have its down side.
+The biggest flaw is that a server machine can be expensive to buy and to maintain, and experienced personell are usually requried to keep the server running.

 ----------------------

-There can be some drawbacks to this network model; the server, for one, is expensive to purchase and install, along with requiring professional IT specialists to handle the maintenance and technical details of the network.
-Unlike the P2P server, congestion may be likely to happen if the server takes in too many requests, leading to overload of servers.

-Cloud
+##### Cloud

-Cloud network or cloud based networking is a network model that uses a third party provider for accessing resources via Wide Area Networking.
-Cloud networking uses cloud computing, where centralized computing resources are shared amongst clients, but the network is also shared as well.
+Cloud networking is a network configuration that connects 2 or more sub networkds via a Cloud networking uses cloud computing, where centralized computing resources are shared amongst clients, but the network is also shared as well.
 It works the same way as standard networking but it’s component, devices and operations are all in the cloud.

 The main benefit of cloud computing is that you can connect anywhere at any time regardless of device or place.
 A user can connect via a router that goes directly to the cloud server, so the user is not bound to a room.
 Cloud networking shares its characteristics with cloud computing, meaning that the benefits of cloud computing are also present with networking.
 For instance, you can access, edit and share documents at any time with people who are also connected to the network, allowing for good teamwork workflow without having to be in the same office.